earthai-tech/fusionlab-learn/docs/source/user_guide/components.rst

 *query* it forms) is dynamically influenced by static, time-invariant context.

-This allows the model to answer sophisticated questions like: *"Given that I am forecasting for `Store_A` in the `Northeast_Region` (static context), which historical sales days are most relevant for predicting next week's sales?"*
+This allows the model to answer questions like: *"Given that I am forecasting for `Store_A` in the `Northeast_Region` (static context), which historical sales days are most relevant for predicting next week's sales?"*

-**Architectural Deep Dive**
+Architectural Deep Dive
 ****************************
 The ``TemporalAttentionLayer`` encapsulates the functionality of one full "decoder" block from the original TFT paper.
 It seamlessly combines